MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/crashes/android.md

 ## 5. Customize your usage of Mobile Center Crashes

-Mobile Center Crashes provides callbacks for developers to perform additional actions before and when sending crash reports to Mobile Center.
-This gives you more flexibility on the crash logs that will be sent.
+Mobile Center Crashes provides callbacks for developers to perform additional actions before and when sending crash logs to Mobile Center.

 To handle the callbacks, you must either implement all methods in the `CrashesListener` interface, or override the `AbstractCrashesListener` class and pick only the ones you're interested in.